Skip to Content

 The sparklingly clear waters of Cabo may be beautiful.
 But when planning a trip to Los Cabos, you need to know that many of its beaches aren’t safe for swimming.

-So here’s a round-up of the best swimmable beaches in Cabo for you.
+So here’s a round-up of the best swimmable beaches in Cabo for you – from the ever-popular Medano Beach to quieter, less visited coves of sand like El Ganzo Beach.

 We’ve also thrown in some safety tips – and we explain the ins-and-outs of why swimming isn’t always a good idea in this Mexican wonderland.